Kreyren/covid19-mosquitos/README.md

 ### Premise

-Based on currently theoretical and unverified data mosquitos could carry SARS-CoV-2 that might be able to cause covid-19 in a human.
+Based on currently theoretical and unverified data mosquitos could carry SARS-CoV-2 that might be able to cause covid-19 in a human and in [felidae](https://en.wikipedia.org/wiki/Felidae) (?).

 To prove this theory we would need:
 - Minimal and maximal amount of blood that specific mosquito species are able to carry